BedrockSolutions/ansible-role-ssh/docs/README.md

 #### Example

-Harden the client and daemon of a remote machine:
+Harden the SSH client and daemon of a remote machine:

 ```yaml
 - import_task: